 Applications are invited each year in August-September from researchers currently working at a clinical or academic institution within the Sydney Metropolitan Area and throughout NSW to support research initiatives in bone and joint research with relevance to the field of hand surgery research.

 Up to $100,000 of funds is available in this round for the following funding types:

 Research student scholarship of $25,000 for one year only

 Seed (pilot) project funding up to $15,000 for one year

 Research project funding up to $50,000 for one year

-Projects must be undertaken at an academic or clinical institution within the Sydney Metropolitan Area.
+Projects must be undertaken at an academic or clinical institution within the Sydney Metropolitan Area and throughout NSW.
+The investigators undertake to complete the project within the allocated time and with the stated funding amount.
 Recipients will be required to provide a 6 monthly progress report and final report at the end of the funding period.
+Funding from the Lincoln Centre must be acknowledged in any publications of the research.
 This funding scheme does not support projects or scholarship recipients that are concurrently funded by another scheme.
 Successful applicants must advise the Lincoln Foundation if external funding is obtained for the same project within the 12 month support timeframe.

 Applications close Friday 7th October 2022.